Skip to main content

 2. Working directory is a directory (not a file)

-3. .git directory exists in the working directory
+3. .git exists in the working directory or one of its parent directories

 If validation fails, you'll see an error message.